-- Always discharge your body's static electricity before handling modules equipped with ESDs (for example by touching a grounded object). - Devices and tools must be free of static electricity. - Always pull the power plug and disconnect the battery before connecting or disconnecting modules (containing ESDs). - Touch modules fitted with ESDs by their edges only. - Never touch wiring posts or printed conductors on modules (containg ESDs).
+- Always discharge your body's static electricity before handling modules equipped with ESDs (for example by touching a grounded object). - Devices and tools must be free of static electricity. - Always pull the power plug before connecting or disconnecting modules (containing ESDs). - Touch modules fitted with ESDs by their edges only. - Never touch wiring posts or printed conductors on modules (containg ESDs).